Economics

 Purpose Combined degrees are intended to provide a sufficiently broad training program for a student wishing to complete an interdisciplinary dissertation.

-Who designs a combined degree program Combined degree programs are designed on an ad hoc basis by the student, the DGSs of the two departments, and the appropriate associate dean of the Graduate School.
+Program Design Combined-degree programs are designed on an ad hoc basis by the student, the DGSs of the two departments, and the appropriate associate dean of the graduate school.

 Timing Most combined degrees are proposed by students during the summer after the first year of study.
 Students are not given extra time or funding to complete combined degrees.
 In particular, students must advance to candidacy by the end of their third year of study.